keboola/developers-docs/cli/templates/index.md

 **Warning: "templates" is an experimental feature.**

-Keboola CLI allows you to create template from an existing project and apply it to another project.
+Keboola CLI allows you to create a template from an existing project and apply it to another project.

 If you want to use the experimental "templates" feature, you must enable it by the environment variable:
 ```sh